Drawdown: From Practice to Theory and Back Again: Introduction

-Reduction of drawdown in active portfolio management has received considerable attention in mathematical finance research. \citet{Grossman1993} considered an asset allocation problem subject to drawdown constraints; \citet{Cvitanic1995} extended the same optimization problem to the multi-variate framework; \citet{Chekhlov2003, Chekhlov2005} developed a linear programming algorithm for a sample optimization of portfolio expected return subject to constraints on their drawdown risk measure CDaR, which, in \citet{Krokhmal2003}, was numerically compared to shortfall optimzation with applications to hedge funds in mind; \citet{Carr2011} introduced a new European style drawdown insurance contract and derivative-based drawdown hedging strategies; and most recently \citet{Cherney2013}, \citet{Sekine2013}, \citet{Zhang2013} and \citet{Zhang2015} studied drawdown optimization and drawdown insurance under various stochastic modeling assumptions. \citet{Uryasev2014a} reformulated the necessary optimality conditions for a portfolio optimization problem with drawdown in the form of the Capital Asset Pricing Model (CAPM), which is used to derive a notion of drawdown beta.
+Reduction of drawdown in active portfolio management has received considerable attention in mathematical finance research. \citet{Grossman1993} considered an asset allocation problem subject to drawdown constraints; \citet{Cvitanic1995} extended the same optimization problem to the multi-variate framework; \citet{Chekhlov2003, Chekhlov2005} developed a linear programming algorithm for a sample optimization of portfolio expected return subject to constraints on drawdown, which, in \citet{Krokhmal2003}, was numerically compared to shortfall optimzation with applications to hedge funds in mind; \citet{Carr2011} introduced a new European style drawdown insurance contract and derivative-based drawdown hedging strategies; and most recently \citet{Cherney2013}, \citet{Sekine2013}, \citet{Zhang2013} and \citet{Zhang2015} studied drawdown optimization and drawdown insurance under various stochastic modeling assumptions. \citet{Uryasev2014a} reformulated the necessary optimality conditions for a portfolio optimization problem with drawdown in the form of the Capital Asset Pricing Model (CAPM), which is used to derive a notion of drawdown beta.
 More measures of sensitivity to drawdown risk were introduced in terms of a class of drawdown Greeks in \citet{Pospisil2010}.

-In the context of quantitative risk measurement, \citet{Chekhlov2003, Chekhlov2005} develop a qauantitative measure of drawdown risk called Conditional Drawdown at Risk (CDaR).
+In the context of quantitative risk measurement, \citet{Chekhlov2003, Chekhlov2005} develop a quantitative measure of drawdown risk called Conditional Drawdown at Risk (CDaR).
 Like CED, CDaR is a deviation measure (\citet{Rockafellar2002, Rockafellar2006}).
-However, there are important differences between CDaR and CED, and we refer the reader to Section~\ref{section:chekhlov} of this article for a detailed comparison.
+Unlike CED, however, CDaR focuses on all drawdowns rather than maximum drawdowns.